-More and more school children are struggling to cope with their mental health with rising rates of depression, anxiety and self-harm in children and young people.
-Mental health and mental illness are part of a 'spectrum', just as physical health and illness are.
 Many different things can occur in a child's life which causes them to move up and down the spectrum such as; the start or end of relationships, bullying, issues at home including, poverty, domestic abuse and unemployment, bereavement, and many more reasons.

-Mental health and resilience are closely linked and the level of resilience a child has can determine certain levels and onset of some mental health issues.
+Emotional health and resilience are closely linked and the level of resilience achild has can determine certain levels and onset of some mental health issues.
 This is why schools must ensure that 'resilience building' is part of the curriculum.

-All staff should also be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+All staff should also be aware that emotional and mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.